Caramelized onions are a delicacy. They take some time to cook, but the buttery, flavorful, almost sweet result is very much worth it.

 Recipe FAQs

 There's no need to add sugar.
-Onions contain natural sugars which promote the browning process.
+Onions contain natural sugars that promote the browning process.

 I leave the pan uncovered.
 Covering the pan will create steam.
 My goal is to brown the onions, not steam them.